NoireFedora/Solitude/README.md

 # Solitude

+If you want to play the finished game or get more information, please click the link below. <br>
 Link: https://group-9.itch.io/solitude

 ## Note
-This Unity game is fully developed by our team to fullfill the requirement of CSC404 Group Project that to build our game from zero.
-Note we use Unity Collaborate to do collaborative coding and just use Github to share art assets with our Art Team only.
-For more information about our game, please click on the above link, which is the home page of our game posted on itch.io.
+This Unity game was fully developed by our team to fulfill the requirements of the CSC404 Group Project, which tasked us with building a game from scratch. <br>
+Please note that we used Unity Collaborate for collaborative coding, while GitHub was used solely to share art assets with our Art Team.